Day 1 in Rome, Italy : Repubblica, Trevi Fountain and Trastevere

 The next day we had to get up early, and take the train to Naples.
-We had quite a long day covering all good places to visit in Rome.
+Though we couldn’t see any of the fun attractions like Bioparco or Hydromania, we had quite a long day covering all good places to visit in Rome – on foot.
 3 more occupants had settled into the dorm when we reached the hostel – and the lights were out.
 I felt glad i hadn’t messed up my luggage too much because, well, leaving early takes effort, and careful planning+packing.
 More on that later, Buona Notte for now!

 Avail discounts by clicking on the ads below.
 Brought to you by Local Feedback in partnership with discount coupon providers and merchants.

 Leave a Reply